 News

-Even though they don't have to, concentrators spend days in the lab and nights in the observatory.
-Most of them pick a project like building a new kind of telescope and spend half their college life working on it.
+But most of the students in this field are serious about it.
+They spend days in the lab and nights in the observatory.
+They usually pick a project like building a new kind of telescope, and spend half their College life working on it.

-Astronomy majors are morbidly absorbed in their field, and they don't mind the extra work.
-They all know every professor in the Department, and this personal contact makes tutorial unnecessary.
+Serious Astronomy majors don't mind the extra work, for they are morbidly interested in their field.
+They all know every professor in the department, and this makes tutorial unnecessary.

 The staff includes the most famous astronomers in the world: Harlow Shapley, Donald H. Menzel, Bart J. Bok, and Fred L. Whipple.
-Harvard's astronomy department is the center of the stargazing world, and is undoubtedly the best place in the world to learn the trade.
+Harvard's astronomy department is the center of the star-gazing world, and is undoubtedly the best place in the world to learn the business.

-Astronomy 1 is the Department's bread-and-butter course.
-With little math and no prerequisites, the course is topnotch distribution but often child's play for the embryonic major.
+Astronomy 1 is the department's bread-and-butter course.
+With little math and no prerequisites, the course is top-notch distribution but often child's play for the serious major.
 It is not required for concentration, and many students skip it.

-Astronomy 3 is a basic course with heavy mathematics and detailed technicalities.
-In the upper levels, all of the Department's menu is intense and technical.
+Astronomy 3 is a basic half-course with heavy mathematics and detailed technicalities.
+In the upper levels, all of the department's' menu is intense and technical.

 Want to keep up with breaking news?
 Subscribe to our email newsletter.